openhealthcare/opal/doc/docs/reference/opal_application.md

 #### OpalApplication.modify_extract

-A list of functions or string paths to functions that will be called on an extract after it has been generated and before it is returned to the user.
+A list of callables or string paths to functions that will be called on an extract after it has been generated and before it is zipped and returned to the user.

+The callables is passed
+ * The episodes that are returned by the query.
+ * The directory where the zip files for all the subrecords have been stored.
+ * The user who made the query.

 ```python
 class MyApplication(Application):